bmeurant/technical-docs/software-architecture/system-design-patterns/sidecar.md

 # Sidecar Pattern

-The Sidecar pattern is a decomposition pattern where an application's components are deployed into a separate process or container for isolation and encapsulation.
+The Sidecar pattern (also known as the **Sidekick pattern**) is a decomposition pattern where an application's components are deployed into a separate process or container for isolation and encapsulation.
 This pattern allows applications to be composed of heterogeneous components and technologies.

 It is named **Sidecar** because it resembles a sidecar attached to a motorcycle.
 In the pattern, the sidecar is attached to a parent application and provides supporting features.
 The sidecar shares the same lifecycle as its parent—it is created, started, and stopped alongside it.